stevenxchung/Algorithms-Part-II/Week 06/week-06-notes.md

 * Is there a universal problem-solving model?
   * **Does P = NP?**
     * No universal problem-solving model exists unless **P = NP**

+## Week 6: Intractability

+> Is there a universal problem-solving model to which all problems that we would like to solve reduce and for which we know an efficient algorithm?
+You may be surprised to learn that we do no know the answer to this question.
+In this lecture we introduce the complexity classes P, NP, and NP-complete, pose the famous P = NP question, and consider implications in the context of algorithms that we have treated in this course.

+### Introduction to Intractability
+*